 C level contacts need to get the new year off to a great start.
 They are more focused and open to accept calls, but more importantly to speak frankly and openly regarding what may not have worked in their business development and sales process during the year.

 Most sales and business development teams grow weary by Q4, this is when our teams take advantage of the mindset of the weary.

-Companies that slow down their BD and sales efforts in Q4 will never truly make up the time as competitors will have already scheduled multiple calls/visits in Q4 that puts their company at the head of the line when others are just starting to identify and qualify opportunities.
+Companies that slow down their BD and sales efforts in Q4 will never truly make up the time as competitors will have already scheduled multiple calls/visits in Q4 that put their company at the head of the line when others are just starting to identify and qualify opportunities.

-Typically companies are looking for new vendors for the new year and the relationship building starts now for the new year.
+Typically companies are looking for new vendors for the new year and the relationship-building starts now for the new year.

 The is no slowdown in business development and sales work during the year.

-The Importance of First Mover Advantage for 2020
+The Importance of First Mover Advantage for 2021

 Pitfall #1: Slowing your momentum and starting over.